Requesting Public Records (FOIA)

 What Information Do I Need to Provide in Order to Make a Public Records Request?

 The City asks that the name and address of the requestor be provided so that it can be determined to whom to send the information, but also so that the City can determine whether the person requesting the information is entitled to request records under the law.
 Your request must also be reasonably specific so that the records you are seeking can be identified and located.
 Please be advised that FOIA requests are public records.

 When Can I Expect My Request to be Processed?

-Within five days after receiving your request (not including weekends or City holidays).
+Within five days after receiving your request (not including weekends, or City holidays, or other days when the City is closed).
 If it is not practically possible to respond to your request within five working days, you will be promptly notified and the City will have an additional seven working days.